 3. Use a washable stuffed animal as a class pet.

-Low maintenance, high fun!
+Low maintenance (essential for teaching kindergarten), high fun!
 Kids will love taking turns bringing it home to care for it over the weekend.

 4. Keep activity sticks on hand so you never have a terrifying “What do I do with them now?” moment.

 One of the most repeated themes on our helpline post about teaching kindergarten was that you should always over-plan for this age group.
 These activity sticks are a fantastic safety net when you suddenly find that your lesson when twice as fast as you expected.